beartype/beartype/README.rst

      def deep_dream(dreamy_tensor: TorchTensorFloat) -> TorchTensorInt:
          return dreamy_tensor.type(dtype=torch_int)

-  Of course, `beartype.vale.Is[...] <Is_>`__ supports arbitrarily complex Turing-complete Python expressions.
-The above example generalizes to typing the dimensionality, device, and other metadata of PyTorch tensors to whatever degree of specificity your code desires.
+  Since `beartype.vale.Is[...] <Is_>`__ supports arbitrary Turing-complete
+  Python expressions, the above example generalizes to typing the device, dimensionality, and other metadata of PyTorch tensors to whatever degree of specificity you desire.

   `beartype.vale.Is[...] <Is_>`__: *it's lambdas all the way down.*